maddev-engenuity/AdversaryEmulation/vm_setup_scripts/README.md

 ## Configure Windows Target

-1. Install a Windows VM with the following settings:
+1. Install a Windows VM in the hypervisor of your choice.

+We reccomend configuring the VM with the following specs:

 ```
 OS: Latest version of Windows 10